-Kent County Water Authority distribution and transmission mains comprise a network of more than 484 miles of underground infrastructure, storage tank facilities, and a multitude of pumps, wells and pressure control
+Kent County Water Authority distribution and transmission mains comprise a network of more than 484 miles of underground infrastructure, storage tank facilities, and a multitude of pumps, wells and pressure control stations that must be continually maintained.

-KCWA reinvests \$0.003 of every \$0.007 per gallon charged to replace infrastructure in the system. stations that must be continually maintained.
 Rhode Island General Law 46-15.6 requires that all large water suppliers implement an infrastructure replacement program to address such things as aged and failing mains, rehabilitation of tanks and pumping stations.
 Each water system throughout the state is required by law to provide a funding mechanism to replace and/or rehabilitate identified components at the end of their useful life within the framework of the regulations.
 We have a number of projects under construction and in the design phases.
 These contracts will replace underground water infrastructure including mains, service pipe, valves, and hydrants.
-As you might expect, water rates pay for the pipe, vaves, and nyutians.
-Its you in replacement of old and failing infrastructure.
+As you might expect, water rates pay for the replacement of old and failing infrastructure.
 Costs associated with the infrastructure improvement program are incorporated in the rate structure for your billing.
 The rate structure and each infrastructure improvement program is fully reviewed and approved by the Public Utilities Commission (PUC) prior to commencing work on the planned improvements.
 Water is still the best bargain in town in comparison to bottled water or other utility and cable services.

-In the year of this report much of the infrastructure work continued in Coventry.
-New infrastructure work will begin soon in Coventry, East Greenwich and West Warwick where approximately 24,000 linear feet of new water main will be installed and two pressure reducing valve stations will be replaced.
+In the year of this report much of the

+infrastructure work continued in Coventry and East Greenwich.
+A total of 9,500 linear feet of water main was replaced as part of the 2021 Infrastructure Replacement Plan.
+Three critical pressure reducing valve stations were installed in Coventry to replace existing stations that were outdated and not connected to system monitoring equipment.
+Obsolete pipework was removed to enhance water quality and service on Frenchtown Road and a high service water main was advanced on Division Road to loop areas that are currently serviced at pressures lower than the required 20 PSI.
+New infrastructure work will begin soon in West Warwick where approximately 10,500 linear feet of new water main will be installed.
 We strive to achieve the most amount of infrastructure replacement within the rate structure budgetary limits reviewed and approved by the Public Utilities Commission.
 Infrastructure replacement improves water quality and the service you receive.
 Aging water mains, tanks and pumping stations must be systematically replaced to extend these costs over the life cycle of the asset.
 We are very pleased that the planned projects brought to final completion this past year improved water quality and overall service to our customers.
 Additionally, the roadways were paved curb to curb as part of the water infrastructure projects without any municipal cost sharing.
 This represents a great investment in your community without an increased burden on the municipal tax budget.